SailingSteve/weconnect-server/README.md

 <br><br>

 ### About WebStorm plugins
 Plugins extend the capability of WebStorm and are worth exploring.
-If it sounds good, we usually install them, unless the suggestions are for off-topic for what we are useing WebStorm for today.
+If it sounds good, we usually install them, unless the suggestions are far off-topic for what we are using WebStorm for today.
 Plugins suggested by WebStorm are safe to install, and easy to remove if you don't like them.
 <br><br>